LuisMiguelCarmonaCortes/Laboratory/README.md

                         (FOTO TERMINADO)
                         Figure 1.
 The laboratory

-It will have the followung blocks:
+It will have the following blocks:

     .
 Power supply
     .
 Sine Generator